Myanmar faces mounting pressure over Rohingya refugee exodus

 A similar but smaller wave of attacks by the same insurgents last October also led to what critics said was a heavy-handed response by the security forces that sent 87,000 Rohingya fleeing to Bangladesh.

-Myanmar rebuffed on Sunday a ceasefire declared by ARSA to enable the delivery of aid to thousands of displaced and hungry people in the north of Rakhine State, declaring simply that it did not negotiate with terrorists.
+Myanmar has rebuffed a ceasefire declared by ARSA to enable the delivery of aid in the north of Rakhine State, declaring that it did not negotiate with terrorists.

-Bangladesh is seeking help as it struggles to cope with the latest influx of more than 300,000 Rohingya, who have joined more than 400,000 others already there.
+Bangladesh is seeking help as it struggles to cope with the latest influx, who have joined more than 400,000 already there.

 Bangladeshi Prime Minister Sheikh Hasina said Myanmar should set up safe zones to enable the refugees to go home.

-"Myanmar has created the problem and they will have to solve it," she said, adding: "We want peaceful relations with our neighbours."
+"Myanmar has created the problem and they will have to solve it," she said, adding: "We want peaceful relations with our neighbours, but we can’t accept any injustice.

 Myanmar has said those who can verify their citizenship can return but most Rohingya are stateless.